Brian Howard (English footballer): Oxford United

+Eastleigh

+In January 2015, Howard signed for Conference Premier club Eastleigh until the end of the season.

+He made his debut for the club, coming on as a 62nd minute substitute, in a 2–0 loss against Altrincham two days later.
+Since joining Eastleigh, Howard became a first team for the side, playing in the midfield position.
+He helped the club qualify for the Football Conference play–offs, but Eastleigh lost 5–1 on aggregate in both legs against Grimsby Town.
+At the end of the 2014–15 season, Howard made eighteen appearances in all competitions.
+Following this, he was released by the club.

 Later career

-In January 2015, Howard signed for Conference Premier club Eastleigh until the end of the season.
 In September 2015, he joined Alresford Town, and by the end of the season had played 18 matches and scored 6 goals in all competitions, with 4 goals from 15 matches in the Wessex League.

 He moved to Romsey Town for the start of the 2016–17 season before switching in January 2017 to Brighton-based National League South club Whitehawk.
+However after making four appearances for the club, Howard left Whitehawk a month later.

 International career

 Howard played for England from under-16 to under-20 level.
+While playing for the England U16 side, he "scored direct from a corner" against Argentina U16.
+In November 2003, Howard chose to not represent the England U20 for the FIFA World Youth Championship in United Arab Emirates in favour of focus on Swindon Town.

 Howard, whose father is from Glasgow, was called up by Scotland manager George Burley for their friendly match against Croatia on 26 March 2008; however he was deemed ineligible by FIFA as he had not registered his availability at a young enough age.
 Attempts to have the decision overturned proved fruitless.